jss367/jss367.github.io/_posts/2020-06-11-Data-Augmentation-with-Detectron2.md

 #### RandomRotation

 This does exactly what it sounds like.
 You pass it a list of `[min_angle, max_angle]` and it randomly chooses a value.
-Highly recommended for overhead imagery.
+This can be useful for overhead imagery because your object are usually rotation-invariant.
+However, you have to be careful when rotating an image, especially for object detection.
+If you rotate an image, it will by default preserve all the information in the original image by adding black padding to all the corners.
+Therefore the actual image size increases, and if you're not-rotated image batch fills up your GPU, rotating the image can cause it to run out of memory.
+To prevent this, you can do `RandomRotation(45, expand=False)`.
+However, this will clip the corners of your original image, so you will lose information.
+I mentioned that you need to be careful when using this especially for object detection, and that's because the same thing that happens to the image happens to your bounding boxes.
+That is, as you rotate the box it will necessarily increase in size, so the boxes will become less precisely localized around your object.
+I still think this has a place for overhead imagery but I recommend using small angles.

 #### RandomCrop